RohitChandupatla/pm-s04-g07-project/README.md

   * End Date:  9/14/2021
   * Duration:  14 weeks

 ### Budget
-   *  The total cost estimation amount is : $84280.
+   * The total project value is around $20000 for the project, for Initial relase we are expecting $10000, Once the project is completed  the total budget will be $20K
+   *  Eighty four two hundred eighty Thousand Dollars

 ### Scope Suggestions
    * Tourist Locations
      1. places to visit
      2. Motels at that locations

   * Transportations
     1. Roadway with prices